Waste storage guidelines

 Using this guide will help designers meet Part J ‘Solid waste storage in buildings’ of the Building Regulations (NI) 2012.
 However, you should also contact us to discuss individual projects and building types, as specific details about waste collection services and containers used may differ for particular localities.

-This guidance should be used in conjunction with the Local Government Waste Storage Guide for Northern Ireland.
-It provides additional information specific to Belfast.
-It doesn't replace legislation or remove the need for developers to consult with Belfast City Council’s Building Control Service to ensure compliance with the Building Regulations.
+These supplementary guidance documents should be used in conjunction with the Local Government Waste Storage Guide for Northern Ireland.
+They provide additional information, specific to Belfast, for standard housing or apartment developments and for Purpose-Built Managed Student Accommodation (PBMSA) respectively.
+They do not replace legislation or remove the need for developers to consult with Belfast City Council’s Building Control Service to ensure compliance with the Building Regulations.